 IBM is the mother of all technology companies, having started in 1911.
 Because of that history and legacy, most of its businesses come from making, selling, and servicing hardware, from microprocessors to mainframe servers, with limited software experience.
 It has also been operating an IT outsourcing business with data centers around the world, which now becomes its cloud unit.
 After all, a public cloud is not that different from traditional IT outsourcing, except with more flexible pricing and more attractive economics for the user.

 Given this history, IBM does not have either the Internet-scale infrastructure experience or the software prowess of Amazon or Google.
 IBM recognizes this too.
 That’s the rationale behind its $34 billion USD acquisition of Red Hat in mid 2019, one of the largest acquisitions in the tech sector in history.
-Many believe (myself included) that the crown jewel of this acquisition is Open Shift, a Red Hat product that can manage multiple different clouds by leverage an open source technology called Kubernetes, which was once a Google internal tool called Borg.
+Many believe (myself included) that the crown jewel of this acquisition is Open Shift, a Red Hat product that can manage multiple different clouds by leveraging an open-source technology called Kubernetes, which was once a Google internal tool called Borg.

 It’s too early to tell whether the Red Hat acquisition will catapult IBM to the top-tier of public cloud platforms, given that its data center coverage and software stack both have some catching up to do.
 IBM does have decades of enterprise sales and service experience, having had some of the largest companies and governments as customers.
 When its cloud product is more on par with market leaders, those experiences could be a difference maker.